alexmocanu/scripts/README.md

 To set the username and password for the restricted user change the USERNAME and PASSWORD variables at the top.
 Use at your own risk.

+##### 2. alpine-setup-xfce.sh

+A quick script I use to quickly setup a XFCE Desktop on an Alpine Linux machine.

+Requirements:
+- must be run as root
+- assumes a "sys" installation with all repositories enabled: (main, community, testing, stable, edge)

+To set the username and password for the restricted user change the USERNAME and PASSWORD variables at the top.
+Use at your own risk.